-Austrian pine is an easy to grow pine tree, and worthy of consideration in your landscape.
-If you are searching for a fast growing evergreen that grows great in less than perfect conditions, looks stately, and serves well as an evergreen privacy screen, Austrian pine is a good fit.
+Austrian pine is an easy to grow pine tree that is worthy of consideration in your landscape.
+If you are searching for a fast-growing evergreen that grows great in less than perfect conditions, looks stately, and serves well as an evergreen privacy screen, this tree is a good fit.

 Questions & Answers